Code-the-Dream-School/python-200/lessons/03_ML_classification/01_ml_preprocessing.md

 plt.tight_layout()
 plt.show()
 ```
-This gives you a quick look at the variety of faces in the dataset.
+This gives you a quick look at the variety of faces in the dataset (hint: there is not that much variety).

 #### Fit PCA and look at variance explained
-Here we fit PCA to the full dataset.
+Here we get the principal components from the full dataset.
 We will look at how much of the total variance is explained as we add more and more components.

 ```python
 pca_full = PCA().fit(X)